 Which VPN to choose?

-HideMyAss! is so great because it’s very easy to use and doesn’t require you to be a tech-savvy whizkid.
-It’s one of the biggest players in the VPN market with more than 2 million paid subscribers, mostly in the US, Canada, and Europe.
+The best VPN services are very easy to use and don’t require you to be a tech-savvy whizkid.
+Go for one of the bigger players in the VPN market with most of their paid subscribers located in the US, Canada, and Europe.